thomasabishop/eolas/zk/DynamoDB.md

 - partition key: a simple primary key composed of one attribute only.
 Because the primary key is hash-mapped items can be retrieved very rapidly using the primary key.
+This would be the `personId` alone.

-- composite key: this comprises a partition key and a _sort key_ both of which are attributes
+- composite key: this comprises a partition key and a _sort key_ both of which are attributes.
+In a table that has a partition key and a sort key, it's possible for multiple items to have the same partition key value.
+However, those items must have different sort key values.
+You could then query by either key or both.
+For instance using the `personId` along with `LastName`

+### Secondary index

-However, you can also set one or more **secondary indices**.
-A secondary index lets you query the data in the table using an alternate key, in addition to queries against the primary key.
-DynamoDB doesn't require that you use indexes, but they give your applications more flexibility when querying your data.
+As well as the index provided by the primary key, you can set one or more **secondary indices**.
+A secondary index lets you query the data in the table using an alternate key.
+The main type of secondary index is a _global secondary index_.
+GSIs are useful for querying data that needs to be accessed using non-primary key attributes.
+For example, if you have a Users table with UserID as the primary key but often need to fetch users by their Email, a GSI on Email would be appropriate.

+**Global secondary indices** span the entire table allowing you to query accross all partition keys whereas local secondary indices have the same partition key as the

 ## Usage